Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/30 - Sorting.md

 ## Heap Sort

-Uses a binary heap data structure to sort elements.
+Uses a heap tree data structure to sort elements.

+For more info about heaps: [[20 - Trees and graphs#Heaps]]

 **Time Complexity**: O(n log n)